-Since its inception in 2004 the Medical School has placed an emphasis on having impact on clinical practice and health.
-We do this through innovation, technology and research excellence.
-We are distinctively interdisciplinary in approach and this has impacted on global health, wellbeing and wealth, as attested by the REF2014 results.
+Since its inception in 2004, the Medical School has placed an emphasis on having impact on clinical practice and health.
+We do this through innovation, technology, and research excellence.
+We are distinctively interdisciplinary in approach, and this has impacted on global health, wellbeing and wealth, our research impact is considered outstanding in terms of reach and significance (REF2021 and REF2014).

 DNA Damage and the Safety of Nanomaterials